treeverse/lakeFS/design/open/acl/rbac-to-acl.md

   1. The upgrade script *unifies* actions: it selects the _least_ permission of Read, Write, Super that contains all of the allowed actions.
 If any allowed action contains a wildcard this still makes sense.

+  All warnings link to support@ and to Slack.
 * The upgrade script prints the new permissions of the group.[^1]